-An important goal is to bring a vaccine to emerging and developing nations.
-To this end, COVAXX and Maersk established a global logistics partnership to distribute up to a billion doses of a COVAXX vaccine worldwide in 2021.
-As members of the World Economic Forum's Supply Chain & Transport Industry Action Group, we also endorsed a charter in support of globally inclusive, safe and sustainable distribution of COVID-19 vaccines.
-The charter calls for engagement, asset, competency and expertise sharing, and support for UNICEF's distribution efforts.

-Applying disaster response expertise

-The Logistics Emergency Team, the disaster response partnership which Maersk has been an active member of since 2011, was activated in response to the COVID-19 pandemic in 2020.
+large-scale distribution.
+Maersk began planning the logistics involved in this as early as the summer of 2020.
+Applying disaster response expertise The Logistics Emergency Team, the disaster response partnership which Maersk has been an active member of since 2011, was activated in response to the COVID-19 pandemic in 2020.
 We received one request for deployment of a cold chain into South Sudan which will serve as storage for vaccines.
 We have placed three reefer containers with generator sets in a refugee centre, at a state hospital and the Ministry of Health, where they will serve as the backbone of a medical supply chain for ten million people.
 We are following this closely to assess whether it can be a scalable model for the global market at a later stage.

-Organising new exports to save products

-On 24 March 2020, India came to a sudden standstill as Prime Minister Narendra Modi announced a strict nation-wide lockdown to contain the COVID-19 pandemic.
-For Maersk and its customers, this meant a massive disruption of supply chains - trucks were abandoned by drivers rushing to get home, labourers stopped turning up at ports and yards, and customs house agents disappeared amid policy confusion.

-Reliance Industries is the largest private company in India and a conglomerate spanning the energy, material, retail, entertainment and digital service sectors.
-Under the lockdown, Reliance saw local demand for its important polymers business fall to zero.
-Polymers are manufactured with a continuous process that is difficult to stop and restart, so Reliance needed to keep its factories open.

-With over 15,000 containers worth of polymers and no warehousing space, Reliance's only option was to shift from local businesses to exports.
+Reliance saw local demand for its important polymers business fall to zero.
+Polymers are manufactured with a continuous process that is difficult to stop and restart, so Reliance needed With over 15,000 containers worth of polymers and no warehousing space, Reliance's only option was to shift from local businesses to exports.
 As road movement in India was halted in the early days of the lockdown, Maersk saw rail as an obvious solution for Reliance.
 However, local rail suppliers were not prepared to handle the unprecedented jump in volume from one train a week to 47 trains a week.
 Our team contacted eight different rail vendors and closed an agreement with them in 48 hours.
 An even larger challenge was securing containers to move the polymers.
 The lockdown meant that import clearances were not taking place at a regular pace, and cargo inventory was building up in ports and yards.
 15,000 40-foot containers were required for these exports - 10,000 of these were needed at Reliance's Jamnagar, Gujarat plant alone.
 To ensure an adequate number of containers, depots, terminals and carriers worked together to pool resources and flag any spare containers.